-1. INTRODUCTION 4
+1. INTRODUCTION 2

-2. PURPOSE
+2. PURPOSE 2

-3. APPLICABILITY 4
+3. APPLICABILITY 2

-4. SCOPE OF INTERNAL AUDIT 4
+4. SCOPE OF INTERNAL AUDIT 2

-5. THE AUDIT COMMITTEE 6
+5. THE AUDIT COMMITTEE 5

-6. COMPOSITION AND POWERS OF THE AUDIT COMMITTEE 10
+6. COMPOSITION AND POWERS OF THE AUDIT COMMITTEE 8

-7. THE INTERNAL AUDIT CHARTER 11
+7. THE INTERNAL AUDIT CHARTER 9

-8. THE AUDIT PLAN 12
+8. THE AUDIT PLAN 10

-9. INTERNAL AUDIT INDEPENDENCE AND OBJECTIVITY 13
+9. INTERNAL AUDIT INDEPENDENCE AND OBJECTIVITY 11

-10. INTERNAL AUDIT WITHIN A GROUP OR HOLDING COMPANY STRUCTURE 14
+10. INTERNAL AUDIT WITHIN A GROUP OR HOLDING COMPANY STRUCTURE 12

-11. DUTY OF CARE OF INTERNAL AUDITORS 14
+11. DUTY OF CARE OF INTERNAL AUDITORS 12

-12. OUTSOURCING 15
+12. OUTSOURCING 13

-13. REQUIREMENTS FOR SUPERVISED FINANCIAL INSTITUTIONS 16
+13. REQUIREMENTS FOR SUPERVISED FINANCIAL INSTITUTIONS 14

-14. RELATIONSHIP WITH THE CENTRAL BANK 17

-15. REQUIRED DISCLOSURES BY THE INTERNAL AUDITORS 17

-16. SPECIAL REQUIREMENTS OF THE CENTRAL BANK 18
+14. SPECIAL REQUIREMENTS OF THE CENTRAL BANK 16

-Δnne andiv 10
+15 ADDENDIA 17

-1. INTRODUCTION
+INTRODUCTION

-1.1 The Central Bank of The Bahamas ("the Central Bank") is responsible for the licensing, registration, regulation and supervision of Supervised Financial Institutions ("SFIs") operating in and from within The Bahamas pursuant to the Central Bank of The Bahamas Act, 2020 ("the CBA"), the Banks and Trust Companies Regulation Act, 2020, ("the BTCRA") and the Bahamas Cooperative Credit Unions Act, 2015 ("the BCCUA").
+1. The Central Bank of The Bahamas ("the Central Bank") is responsible for the licensing, regulation and supervision of Supervised Financial Institutions ("SFIs") operating in and from within The Bahamas pursuant to the Banks and Trust Companies Regulation Act, 2020, ("the BTCRA"), The Bahamas Co-operative Credit Unions Act, 2015 ("the BCCUA") and the Central Bank of The Bahamas Act, 2020 ("the CBA").

-1.2 All SFIs are expected to adhere to the Central Bank's licensing, registration and prudential requirements and ongoing supervisory programmes, including periodic on-site examinations, and required regulatory reporting.
+2. All SFIs are required to adhere to the Central Bank's licensing, regulation and prudential requirements and ongoing supervisory programmes, including periodic onsite examinations and required regulatory reporting.
 SFIs are also expected to conduct their affairs in conformity with all other Bahamian legal requirements.

-2. PURPOSE
+PURPOSE

-2.1 These Guidelines set out the minimum standards that the Central Bank expects SFIs to adopt in respect of their internal audit function.
+3. These Guidelines set out the minimum standards that the Central Bank expects SFIs to adopt in respect of their internal audit function.
 SFIs are required to ensure that the internal controls in place are adequate to mitigate risks, governance processes are effective and efficient, and organisational goals and objectives are met.

-3. APPLICABILITY
+APPLICABILITY

-3.1 These Guidelines apply to all banks, banks and trust companies, credit unions and money transmission businesses incorporated in The Bahamas (collectively referred to as "supervised financial institutions") and licensed or registered by The Central Bank of The Bahamas and restricted entities (unless a specific exemption is granted by the Central Bank), and to their internal auditors.
+4. These Guidelines apply to all SFIs, including restricted entities (unless a specific exemption is granted by the Central Bank) incorporated in The Bahamas, and to their internal auditors.
 These Guidelines do not apply to branches of foreign banks.

-4. SCOPE OF INTERNAL AUDIT1
+SCOPE OF INTERNAL AUDIT1

-- 4.1 Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.2 - 4.2 The principal objective of internal auditing is to assist the Board of Directors ("the Board"), via the Audit Committee, in the effective discharge of their responsibilities as follows:
+- 5. Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes2. - 6.
+The principal objective of internal auditing is to assist the Board of Directors ("the Board"), via the Audit Committee, in the effective discharge of their responsibilities as follows: - To ensure that internal controls, governance and risk management systems are reviewed, improved and optimised in response to the environment within which the SFI operates;